-We offer Freshman, Junior Varsity, and Varsity level competition, as well as no-cut sports like Cross Country and Track, so there's a home for every athlete.
+We offer Freshman, Junior Varsity, and Varsity level competition, as well as no-cut sports like cross country and track, so there's a home for every athlete.
 Our teams are consistently competitive across the board, earning banners and winning championships.
-Our student-athletes earn recognition as All-League and Washington Post All-Met athletes and even national honors, while many continue their careers at the collegiate level.
+Our student-athletes earn recognition as All-League and Washington Post All-Met athletes and even national honors, with many continuing their careers at the collegiate level.

-The strength of our program goes far beyond awards and banners, however.
+The strength of our program goes far beyond awards and banners.
 Our student-athletes build pride and confidence through practice and hard work.
 They learn the rewards of teamwork, good sportsmanship, patience, and perseverance.

 - 2 playing fields (1 Bermuda grass and 1 artificial surface)